awsdocs/aws-doc-sdk-examples/workflows/cloudwatch_logs_large_query/SPECIFICATION.md

 ### Recursive queries

-If the result count from the previous step is 10000 (or the configured LIMIT), it is very likely that there are more results.
-The example should do a binary search of the remaining logs.
+If the result count from the previous step is 10000 (or the configured LIMIT), it is very likely that there are more results. **The example must do a binary search of the remaining logs**.
 To do this, get the date of the last log (earliest or latest, depending on sort order).
 Use that date as the start date of a new date range.
 The end date can remain the same.

 Split that date range in half, resulting in two new date ranges.
 Call your query function twice; once for each new date range.